syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 |  Network / Internet   |
 |  Physical Interface   |

-   > 📕 Each layer has its own protocol and servers the one above it.
+   > 📕 Each layer has its own protocol and serves the one above it.